Why Is My OBD Port Not Working?

 And don’t worry about getting zapped—the OBD-II connector doesn’t carry enough power to hurt anyone.
 Fearing the OBD-II port is like being scared of your wall socket—it just doesn’t add up!
 So, stay safe by being aware of your surroundings, but there's no need to be nervous about using the port itself.

-No, an OBD-II device won't harm your vehicle.
-The OBD-II standard does allow data to be sent back to the car, and mechanics use these tools to run specific tests or even adjust certain settings, like whether your lights stay on after locking the car.
-However, making these changes usually requires special and expensive software specific to each car manufacturer.
+No, an OBD-II device won’t harm your vehicle.
+The OBD-II system is actually built to send data back to your car.
+Mechanics use it to run tests or tweak things like how long your lights stay on after locking the car.
+But, making those changes usually requires special software that’s specific to your car’s brand, and that software can be pricey.

-If you’re having trouble with your OBD-II port not working, don’t jump to conclusions just yet.
-There are a few things to check before assuming it’s broken.
-First, it could simply be that your vehicle needs some servicing.
-Another possibility is that there’s an issue with the battery on your phone or the device you’re using.
-Try testing these things out first to rule them out.
-We encourage our readers to troubleshoot their connectors themselves with these simple steps before seeking professional help.
-This way, you can save time and possibly avoid an unnecessary trip to the mechanic!
+If you’re having trouble with your OBD-II port, don’t assume it’s broken right away.
+There are a few things to check first.
+It could be that your car just needs some servicing, or maybe there’s an issue with the battery on your phone or the device you’re using.
+Try testing those things out before jumping to conclusions.
+We always suggest troubleshooting on your own with these easy steps before running to a mechanic.
+It could save you time and help you avoid an unnecessary trip to the shop!

 Back to blog